embeddedmz/ftpclient-cpp/README.md

 ## Thread Safety

-If you are using other libraries that make use of libcurl, please take a look at this issue (https://github.com/embeddedmz/ftpclient-cpp/issues/4).
-In short, remove from this project libcurl's global initialization/clean-up code, and manually call these functions, at your program startup/shutdown (or let your 3rd party library handle this).

 Do not share CFTPClient objects across threads as this would mean accessing libcurl handles from multiple threads at the same time which is not allowed.

 The method SetNoSignal can be used to skip all signal handling.
 This is important in multi-threaded applications as DNS resolution timeouts use signals.
 The signal handlers quite readily get executed on other threads.

 ## HTTP Proxy Tunneling Support